mcfillppo/cpuminer-koto/README.txt

 This file is included in the Windows binary package.
 Compile instructions for Linux and Windows can be found in RELEASE_NOTES.

-cpuminer is a console program that is executed from a DOS command prompt.
+cpuminer-koto is a console program that is executed from a DOS command prompt.
 There is no GUI and no mouse support.

 Choose the exe that best matches you CPU's features or use trial and